reinterpretcat/lfs/README.md

 ## Structure

-Script's are organized in the way of following book structure whenever it makes sense.
+Scripts are organized in the way of following book structure whenever it makes sense.
+Some deviations are done to make a bootable iso image.

 ## Build

 With docker compose:

-    sudo docker-compose up
+    # build image
+    docker build --tag lfs .
+    # run container
+    sudo docker run -it --privileged --name lfs lfs
+    # TODO copy iso image to host
+    sudo docker cp lfs:/home/tools/lfs.iso .

 Be patient as it takes time.
-You might consider to increase parallelism by tweaking __JOB_COUNT__ param.
 Please note, that extended privileges are required by docker container in order to execute some commands (e.g. mount).

+## Usage

+Final result is bootable iso image with LFS system which, for example, can be used to load the system inside virtual machine (tested with VirtualBox).
+This differs from then LFS system built by following book's instructions strictly.

 ## License